Fabrizio-Caruso/CROSS-LIB/docs/GAMES.md

 You can unlock the 16 secrets by shooting at the skulls and at the missile and rocket bases in different ways.
 The game has 16 different levels including 2 boss levels + 1 secret level.

+CONTROLS: either the joystick or I J K L to move and SPACE to fire.

 You can play the gamne online: